2023 Most Popular Visual & Performing Arts Master's Degree Schools in the Plains States Region

 Full Visual & Performing Arts at Missouri State University - Springfield Report

-University of Nebraska - Lincoln did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a master’s degree.
-It came in at #8 on the list.
-Located in the large city of Lincoln, UNL is a public college with a fairly large student population.
+University of Nebraska - Lincoln landed the #8 spot in the 2023 rankings for the most popular master’s degree visual and performing arts programs.
+Located in the large city of Lincoln, UNL is a public school with a fairly large student population.

 Women make up 59% of the visual and performing arts majors at the school.